Employee Training – A MUST for Every Organization

 According to a recent CareerBuilder survey, 58% of HR Managers are hiring people without industry experience and training them on the job.
 Yes, you’d face upfront costs in setting up an OJT program for new hires.
 But, that same survey also showed that 92% of employees are actually more loyal when an employer invests in their training.
 So, given that it costs eight times less to retain someone than to hire someone new, it may certainly be worth the investment.

-That is why Madison Approach Staffing, in partnership with and grant funding from the Workforce Development Board, developed its wage subsidy incentive program to clients willing to provide On the Job Training to qualified candidates.
+Madison Approach Staffing, in partnership with and grant funding from the Westchester-Putnam Workforce Development Board, developed its wage subsidy incentive program for clients willing to provide On-the-Job Training (OJT) to qualified candidates.

-Through our OJT wage subsidy, if you are willing to provide a qualified candidate* On the Job Training and teach them the skills you both need to be successful, that employees’ wages will be subsidized through the OJT grant up to 50% for up to 6 months!
+Through our OJT wage subsidy, if you are willing to provide a qualified candidate* On-the-Job Training and teach them the skills they need to be successful, that employees’ wages will be subsidized up to 50% for up to 6 months through the OJT grant.

-In this way, we are helping alleviate the up-front cost burdens associated with On the Job Training whereby incentivizing businesses to invest in Human Potential.
+In this way, we are helping alleviate the up-front cost burden associated with On-the-Job Training while also incentivizing businesses to invest in Human Potential.

-*To qualify candidates must be unemployed or under-employed to qualify for OJT subsidy.
+*To qualify for OJT subsidy, candidates must be unemployed or under-employed.